prodriguezdefino/content-dicovery-platform-gcp/README.md

 This platform uses Terraform for the setup of all its components.
 For those that currently does not have native support we have created null_resource wrappers, this are good workarounds but they tend to have very rough edges so be aware of potential errors.

 The complete deployment as of today (June 2023) can take up to 90 mintues to complete, the biggest culprit being the Matching Engine related components that take the majority of that time to be created and readily available.
 With time this extended runtimes will only improve.

 ## First setup

 The setup should be executable from the scripts included in the repository.

 ### Requirements

 There are a few requirements needed to be fulfilled to deploy this platform being those:

 * A gcloud installation
 * A services account or user configured in gcloud with enough permissions to create the needed resources
-* A python 3.11 installation
+* A python 3.9 installation (3.12 is not supported for this prototype, setuptools is deprecated)
 * A Java 17 installation
 * A Terraform 0.12+ installation

 ### Triggering a deployment

 In order to have all the components deployed in GCP we need to build, create infrastructure and later on deploy the services and pipelines.

 To achieve this we included the script `start.sh` which basically orchestrate the other included scripts to accomplish the full deployment goal.

 Also we have included a `cleanup.sh` script in charge of destroying the infrastructure and clean up the collected data.

 ### Google Docs Permissions

 In normal cases the Google Workspace documents will be created on the same organization that host the project where the content ingestion pipeline runs, so in order to grant permissions to those documents adding the service account that runs the pipeline to the documents, or folder of documents, should be sufficient.

 In case of needing to access documents or folders existing outside of the project's organization an additional step should be completed.
 Once the infrastructure is setup, the deployment process will print out instructions to grant the service account that runs the content extraction pipeline permissions to impersonate Google Workspace document access through domain wide delegation.
 The information to complete the steps can be seen here: https://developers.google.com/workspace/guides/create-credentials#optional_set_up_domain-wide_delegation_for_a_service_account